jgyy/fcc-scrape/placeholder.md

 ---
-id: 587d7b8f367417b2b2512b63
+id: 587d7b8f367417b2b2512b61
-title: Use the filter Method to Extract Data from an Array
+title: Use the map Method to Extract Data from an Array
 challengeType: 1
-forumTopicId: 18179
+forumTopicId: 18214
-dashedName: use-the-filter-method-to-extract-data-from-an-array
+dashedName: use-the-map-method-to-extract-data-from-an-array
 ---

 # --description--

-Another useful array function is `Array.prototype.filter()`, or simply `filter()`.
+So far we have learned to use pure functions to avoid side effects in a program.
+Also, we have seen the value in having a function only depend on its input arguments.

+This is only the beginning.
+As its name suggests, functional programming is centered around a theory of functions.

+It would make sense to be able to pass them as arguments to other functions, and return a function from another function.
+Functions are considered <dfn>first class objects</dfn> in JavaScript, which means they can be used like any other object.
+They can be saved in variables, stored in an object, or passed as function arguments.

+Let's start with some simple array functions, which are methods on the array object prototype.
+In this exercise we are looking at `Array.prototype.map()`, or more simply `map`.

-`filter` calls a function on each element of an array and returns a new array containing only the elements for which that function returns `true`.
-In other words, it filters the array, based on the function passed to it.
-Like `map`, it does this without needing to modify the original array.
+The `map` method iterates over each item in an array and returns a new array containing the results of calling the callback function on each element.
+It does this without mutating the original array.

-The callback function accepts three arguments.
+When the callback is used, it is passed three arguments.
 The first argument is the current element being processed.
-The second is the index of that element and the third is the array upon which the `filter` method was called.
+The second is the index of that element and the third is the array upon which the `map` method was called.

-See below for an example using the `filter` method on the `users` array to return a new array containing only the users under the age of 30.
+See below for an example using the `map` method on the `users` array to return a new array containing only the names of the users as elements.
 For simplicity, the example only uses the first argument of the callback.

 ```js
 const users = [